tauseefshoaib/tauseefshoaib/README.md

 - 👋 Hi, I’m @tauseefshoaib
-- 👀 I’m interested in App Development
+- 👀 I’m interested in Mobile App & Web App Development
 - 🌱 I’m currently learning React Native
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->